-This year’s World Space Week is celebrating Women in Space.
+We’re celebrating our Women in Space stars!
 We would like to introduce you to some of our amazing people who work in this field.
 They’re not astronauts – although a couple would love the opportunity!
 But their stellar careers are out-of-this-world.
 Our team is contributing to space in Australia, around the world and across the Solar System, in many different ways.

 Barbara Peters – Link Operator